Protect yourself, wherever you can…

 - Data Collection: The attacker is in the present to perform some activity, which involves extracting as much data as possible.
 Network traffic analysis is the key to this phase.

 Common mistakes which you can avoid, save your data from being accessible or penetrable by hackers!

 - Same password for multiple accounts: If the hacker hacks one of your accounts, all your other accounts are up for a toss.
-The hacker is likely to gain access to other accounts as well.
-It is recommended that you have different passwords for all your accounts, thereby not giving the hacker any sort of leverage.
+The hacker most likely will gain access to other accounts as well.
+We recommend you to have different passwords for all your accounts, thereby not giving the hacker any sort of leverage.

 - Short Passwords: When you use multiple passwords that are not complex, you expose yourself to the risks of attacks.
 It is the kind of attack when a hacker is using special software to hack your account.

 - Using weak or no wireless encryption on your wireless network: If you have a wireless network in your home and that is not encrypted or using encryption then you are basically letting everyone to your internet connection.
 You are also helping potential hackers to enter your system.
 You might have your encryption turned on, but if it is outdated it will not help you anyhow.
 WEP can be cracked by most hacks, consider implementing WPA based encryption with a strong wireless network password.

 - Using unknown flash drives: Backing up is important but be careful when inserting someone else’s flash drive or using it on your computer.
 External devices are risky to use and can be fooled with.
 Scan your device regularly for viruses to ensure that you are not a victim of hacking.

 - Responding to Pop-up Messages and/or Unsolicited Emails: It is easy to hack your computer by this method.
 Treat such emails and messages with suspicion.
 Turn on your browser pop up blocking feature and consider using browser plugin such as nose clip to protect yourself.